The WordPress plugin Redirect URL to Post sends your visitors to your first, your last, the previous, the next, a random, or any other post.

-The plugin Redirect URL to Post works invisibly in the background.
-When it is active, all URLs that contain certain parameters redirect to a post that is determined by these parameters.
+It works invisibly in the background.
+All URLs (links) that contain certain parameters redirect to a post that is determined by these parameters.
 The result depends on the available posts at the time when the redirect happens.
-For example, the oldest post of the past month can be different today and tomorrow.
+The latest post of user Jane Doe, for example, can be different today and tomorrow.

 The URL is composed according to the following pattern:

-[your WordPress site's URL]?redirect_to=[sort_order]&[further_parameter]&[further_parameter]...
+[your WordPress site's URL]?redirect_to=[target]&[further_parameter]&[further_parameter]...

 You can get some inspiration about what is possible on the page with redirect examples.